 Construction Waste Management

-The efficient management of the construction wastes is an essential aspect of the sustainable construction.
+The efficient management of construction wastes is an essential aspect of sustainable construction.
 Some of the key points that must be utilized for the efficient management of the construction wastes can be listed as follows:

 1. Minimizing the wastes:

-As far as possible, recyclable materials must be used for the construction activities so that the waste produced can be minimized.
+As far as possible, recyclable materials must be used for construction activities so that the waste produced can be minimized.